naverlyn/Simple-Web-Browser/README.md

 # Simple-Web-Browser
-A Simple Split Web Browser using GTK3 and Glade
+A Simple Split Web Browser using GTK3 and Glade *only opening Google Meet and Google Classroom at the same time

 # Prerequisite